-Students seeking admission into the Early Childhood Education (ECE) program must meet with the ECE Program Director prior to submitting the application packet.
-This is to ensure that students receive current information regarding the program admission requirements and the criteria for selection.
-Application packets are available in the Liberal Arts and Transfer Studies Office, room 329.
+Students seeking admission into the Paramedic Science program should arrange an appointment with the program faculty to obtain current admission requirements.
+This is to ensure that students receiving up to date information regarding the program admission requirements and the criteria for selection.